Horlivka: Demographics

-The Museum of the City History, the Art Museum (the largest collection of paintings by N. Roerich in Ukraine), the Miniature Book Museum by V.A.
-Razumov (the only state in the world).
-62 out of 84 comprehensive schools (29,700 students, 7,000 teachers), 55 kindergartens (5,700 children), 19 out of 25 houses of culture and clubs, 7 parks, 29 libraries, 7 cinemas.

-Infrastructure and environment
+Administration and infrastructure

 Despite the fall of communism a statue of Lenin still stands in a central square bearing his name.
 Horlivka is well served by CNG-buses (see Natural gas vehicle), but much of the city's Soviet-era infrastructure shows signs of deterioration.
 By contrast, a number of modern shops and a new cathedral (completed 2014) in the town center indicate some rejuvenation.

 On the eastern side of Horlivka there is an abandoned chemical plant which used to produce toxic explosives and has been reported to be in a dangerous condition.
 Mining activity has resulted in large spoil tips being visible around the city, but a tree planting project and ongoing forestry maintenance has revitalised an area to the north.

 The city was severely damaged during the war in Donbas.